Book – Get Out of Your Own way

 DONALD ROBERT PERRY MARQUIS

-- However, procrastination mainly comes from the fear of loneliness, and we procrastinate most on task that needs to be done alone.
+• However, procrastination mainly comes from the fear of loneliness, and we procrastinate most on a task that needs to be done alone.

-- Usable Insight – When you catch yourself procrastination, get anything small done.
+• Usable Insight – When you catch yourself procrastinating, get anything small done.
 Move physically.
 You may consider The 5 Second Rule by Mel Robbins.

 Expecting Others to Understand How You Feel –